Benefits of Naturalization

 The Constitution and laws of the United States give many rights to both citizens and non-citizens living in the United States.
 However, some rights are only for U.S. citizens.
 Naturalization, the process of becoming a U.S. citizen, offers several benefits.
 They include:

 - Bringing family members to the United States.
-Citizens generally get priority when petitioning to bring family members permanently to this country (to obtain a green card).
+Citizens generally get priority when petitioning to bring family members permanently to this country (to obtain a green card) through family-based immigration.

 - Obtaining citizenship for children born abroad.
 In most cases, a child born abroad to a U.S. citizen is automatically a U.S. citizen.

 - Traveling with a U.S. passport.
 A U.S. passport allows you to get assistance from the U.S. government when overseas.

 - Becoming eligible for federal jobs.
 Most jobs with government agencies require U.S. citizenship.

 - Becoming an elected official.
 Many elected offices in this country require U.S. citizenship.

 - Showing your patriotism.
 In addition, becoming a U.S. citizen is a way to demonstrate your commitment to your new country.